 Needless to say, it was a pretty great day off from school for Sasha and her friends.
 Because the cost can add up, this isn’t something we’ll make a frequent thing, but it’s definitely an outing to keep in mind for special splurges.
 And speaking of cost, admission to the active entertainment area and waterpark are $15/hour each (so $30 total) Monday – Thursday before 3pm.
 After 3pm and on Friday & Saturday, they are $23/hour.
 Certifikid currently has a deal on passes for $13-17.
 KFDC Tip: I saw that The St. James is offering a Free Day Pass right now, good for a one-time visit, Mondays-Fridays, from 9am -9pm through May 31, 2019, and it gets you access to a lot of different areas.

 Of course, you could also consider membership options to The St. James.
 A friend of mine had signed her son up for a hockey league there and ended up getting a membership, so her family could use the facilities while he was at practices.
 She’s had all good things to say so far, which isn’t surprising.
 It’s a pretty incredible place.

 The St. James is located at 6805 Industrial Road in Springfield, VA.
 Hours for the Active Entertainment Center and Interactive Waterpark are 9am – 9pm Monday – Thursday and 9am – 10pm Friday & Saturday.
-2021 Update: Current hours for the activity center are 10am – 7pm Monday, 9am – 10pm Saturday & Sunday.
-Waterpark hours are 10am – 6pm Saturday & Sunday.
+[2022 Update: Current hours at the Active Entertainment Center are Thursday-Friday 3-8pm and Saturday-Sunday, 9am – 8pm; in the Waterpark hours are Saturday-Sunday 10am – 6pm.]

 This post is NOT sponsored, nor was I invited by The St. James to visit.
 All opinions expressed here are entirely my own.